The Statute of Limitations for Property Damage Claims in Texas

 What is the statute of limitations on property damage claims in Texas?

-The Texas statute of limitations for property damage claims is two years.
-This means you have two years from the date the damage occurred to file a lawsuit seeking damages for harm to property.
-This limitation applies to claims involving damage caused by negligence, accidents, or intentional acts leading to property damage.
-Keep aware of this deadline because once the Texas property damage statute of limitations expires, you lose the right to file a lawsuit to recover damages.
+In Texas, the statute of limitations for property damage claims is two years.
+This means you must file a lawsuit within two years of the date the damage occurred if you’re seeking compensation for harm caused by negligence, accidents, or intentional acts.
+Once this deadline passes, you lose your legal right to recover damages through the court system.

 What is the 1 year statute of limitations in Texas?